 It is also very important that we show our gratitude to the funders and sponsors of this wonderful event.
 Without them, this would not happen.

-The club members are all volunteers and continue to give up their free time, fired by a passion to make this event happen.
+The club committee are all volunteers and continue to give up their free time, fired by a passion to make this event happen.

 Concerts of this type in the past, have attracted crowds of over 8,000 to this stunning world class venue, set aside in native bush, yet only a stones throw from the city.